FlavScents AInsights Entry for Patchouli Oil (CAS: 8014-09-3)

 5. Use in Fragrances

-Patchouli oil is a staple in the fragrance industry, used across various fragrance families such as oriental, woody, and chypre.
-It serves as a base note, providing longevity and depth to perfumes and scented products.
-Typical concentration ranges in fragrance formulations vary from 0.5% to 5%, depending on the desired intensity and product type.
-The oil's low volatility makes it an excellent fixative, helping to stabilize more volatile top and middle notes.
+Patchouli oil is a staple in the fragrance industry, prominently featured in oriental, woody, and chypre fragrance families.
+It serves as a base note, providing longevity and depth to perfumes.
+Typical concentration ranges in fragrance formulations vary widely, from trace amounts to several percent, depending on the desired intensity and character.
+Its volatility is low, making it an excellent fixative that anchors more volatile top and middle notes.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts